hritikbharucha/Custom_Porechop_ABI/README.md

 This option was added for this situation, and require either ab initio (-abi) or a custom adapter (-cap) to be set.
 Default: False

-### k-mers, sampling and  assembly options
+### Algorithm options

-The algorithm implemented in the ABI module depends on a series  of parameters.
+The algorithm implemented in the ABI module depends on a series of parameters concerning k-mer selection, sampling, and assembly.
 They all have default values that work well in practice.

-Number of reads in each sample.
+* Number of reads in each sample.
 By default, the value is 40,000.
-Length of start and end regions selected for each read.
+* Length of start and end regions selected for each read.
 By default, the value is 100.
-Length of the k-mers.
+* Length of the k-mers.
 By default, the value is 16.
-Number of top k-mers in the selection of frequent k-mers.
+* Number of top k-mers in the selection of frequent k-mers.
 By default, the value is 500.
-Low complexity threshold: The value depends on the k-mer length.
+* Low complexity threshold: The value depends on the k-mer length.
 By default, it equals 1 for k-mers of length 16.
 It is adjusted automatically for other values of k.

-All these values can be customized by the user in the config file (see XXX).
+All these values can be customized by the user in the [Config file](#config-file).
 Additional parameters can be specified via the command-line.

 ```bash
 --export_graph [output_file]